 “None of the components of the Blueprint have been rendered irrelevant by this pandemic,” said Shamoyia Gardiner, deputy director for Strong Schools Maryland, a grass-roots organization that supports the Blueprint bill.
 “Entire communities are still struggling to recover because individual working family members don’t have childcare access and childcare providers are not being supported.”

-For example, the Blueprint bill includes funding for three family support centers, known as “Patty centers,” per year.
-This could either be pushed back by a year or lawmakers could take into consideration the closure of childcare centers as a result of the pandemic and adjust the timeline so that Patty centers can come online as soon as possible, Gardiner said.
+For example, the Blueprint bill includes funding for three family support centers, known as “Judy centers,” per year.
+This could either be pushed back by a year or lawmakers could take into consideration the closure of childcare centers as a result of the pandemic and adjust the timeline so that Judy centers can come online as soon as possible, Gardiner said.

 These community schools are already on the ground in districts like Baltimore City and Prince George’s County, Gardiner said.
 “It leaves folks wondering whether this is going to be yet another program that the state starts to implement and then withdraws funding from,” she said.